Global-Witness/overseas-companies-land-ownership-public/README.md

 Thiis a collaborative analysis undertaken by Who Owns England, Global Witness and Transparency International UK.
 Analysis is produced in a Jupyter notebook in Python.
 Research steps are described in plain non-technical English throughout the notebook.

-## Modules
+### Modules/package

-The Jupyter notebook depends on modules and their appropriate versions given in the Requirements.txt file.
+The Jupyter notebook depends on modules and their appropriate versions given in the requirements.txt file.

 ### Data